 The eighth commandment forbids whatsoever does or may unjustly hinder our own or our neighbor's wealth or outward state.

 To steal is to be discontent with God’s providential care.
-It is God who allots us whatever we have, when we steal we say to God that what He has given us is not enough and we resort to take what is not ours.
+It is God who allots us whatever we have.
+When we steal, we say to God that what He has given us is not enough and we resort to taking that which is not ours.
 Stealing, first of all, begins in the heart when one is discontent with what they have, coveting what is not theirs and then going out to unlawfully get it.
 Calvin writes:

 In substance, then, the commandment forbids us to long after other men’s goods, and, accordingly, requires every man to exert himself honestly in preserving his own.
 For we must consider, that what each individual possesses has not fallen to him by chance, but by the distribution of the sovereign Lord of all, that no one can pervert his means to bad purposes without committing a fraud on a divine dispensation.